Skip to content

 Outputs

-• A map containing the probability that each sub-administrative area is disease-free
+• A map containing the probability that each sub-administrative area is disease-free or at a certain level of prevalence

 • A map containing the intensity of sampling needed in each sub-administrative area to achieve optimal control